-Just a quick one, because we’re in the midst of packing for camping (again)… Here are some great toddler/pre-school summer arts & crafts I found poking around online.
+Just a quick one, because we’re in the midst of packing for camping (again)… Here are some great tech-free toddler/pre-school summer arts & crafts I found poking around online.
 Linked to instructions when available!

 These crafts may take some supervision for the very young.
 The end result will delight young toddlers, and the activity along the way keeps older toddlers busy!
 These ideas don’t take a ton of crazy materials.
 I think the weirdest item you’ll need is plaster of paris for the goo/chalk.
 Most are made with items many people have around the house.
 Enjoy!

 101 Tech-Free Toddler Activities – Arts & Crafts Ideas

 - Let your child decorate their snack bags with pipe cleaners, stickers, and googly eyes! (may require some help).

 - Create simple finger puppets using old rubber gloves!
 Waterproof for bath time fun as well!